linda-seiter/cmsc105-lessons/Unit 1 Lesson/Fundamentals/Python Facts/task.md

 Click the "Check" button below to test the code.
 The test fails because the third Python fact is not printed.

 1. Modify `python_facts.py` to include the missing third print statement.
+Ensure you pass a valid string to the `print` function.
 2. Click the "Check" button again and confirm the code is correct.